 Just looking at this picture wears me out.
 This was one of the most beautiful, romantic lesbian romances EVER and the drama totally failed to embrace it.
 Watch it and tell me that’s normal behavior between an artist and their subject.
 Cause I was an art major and though I went to bed every night dreaming this could happen it absolutely never did and never will cause that kind of behavior is totally inappropriate unless you’re trying to bone your model so much you’ll risk getting slapped with a lawsuit.
 Clearly this artist is going to risk it…

-Thankfully Painter in the Wind gave us many, many steamy scenes before jumping the gay cruise Olivia and heading towards dull hetero shores. (drama review here)
+Thankfully Painter in the Wind gave us many, many steamy scenes before jumping the gay cruise Olivia and heading towards dull hetero shores.
+(Painter in the Wind Review)

 For an actual lesbian couple, you have to settle for the single episode of Seonam Girls High School Investigators’…. where not only do we have a lesbian couple, but they kiss!